Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Introduction

 \subsubsection{Internet of Things}

 Internet of Things (IoT) represents an intelligent network that enables cyber-physical interactions by connecting numerous things with the capacity to perceive, compute, execute, and communicate with the internet.
-As discussed in the recent surveys, IoT technologies have greatly advanced various areas~\cite{stojkoska2017review,zanella2014internet,tokognon2017structural}, such as smart cities, smart homes, and smart health care.
-Smart agriculture with IoT technologies has also been discussed in \cite{elijah2018overview}.
-However, they mostly focus on the integration of IoT devices and corresponding areas while neglecting the possibility of AI techniques along with the development of these devices.
-Recently, \cite{zhang2020empowering} discusses the possibilities AI techniques brought in the IoT area, while ignoring the development of integration of AI and the IoT (AIoT) in the agrifood systems.
-Instead, this survey covers a wide range of topics for the integration of IoT devices and AI techniques in different agrifood areas, including agriculture, animal husbandry, and fishery.
+As presented in the recent surveys, IoT technologies have greatly advanced various areas \cite{stojkoska2017review,zanella2014internet,tokognon2017structural}, such as smart cities, smart homes, and smart health care.
+The smart agriculture with the help of IoT technologies has also been described in \cite{elijah2018overview}.
+Recently, Zhang et al. \cite{zhang2020empowering} discussed the possibilities that AI techniques can brought to the IoT area.
+Different from existing IoT-related surveys that mainly focus on the integration of IoT devices and different areas or technologies, this survey covers a wide range of topics of applying AI techniques in different agrifood fields, where IoT devices serve as the carrier for model and data.